Nasdaq, Inc.: 2017: Acquisition of eVestment

+In September 2017, Nasdaq agreed to acquire eVestment, a privately held company, for $705 million in debt and cash on hand.
+This was the first major acquisition under the leadership of Adena Friedman, Nasdaq's current CEO.
+The acquisition was completed in Q4 of 2017 and signaled the beginning o Nasdaq's evolution into a leading SaaS technology provider.

 2018: Bid for Oslo Stock Exchange

 During Christmas of 2018, shareholders representing 25% of Oslo Børs VPS Holding (the Norwegian Stock Exchange and national CSD operator) held a private auction of share sale.
 Nasdaq did not participate in the auction due to the hostile nature of the bid (held without Oslo Børs boards knowledge or approval).
 Euronext won the auction, and later secured another 24.6% of shareholder support, totaling 49.6%.
 Following this, Nasdaq acquired 32.5% shares in open market (mainly from individual shareholders/employees), and submitted an official bid, with unanimous recommendations from board and some key shareholders, to acquire remaining shares for 152 NOK, and later increased offer to 158 NOK (or almost 44% premium of December 17, 2018 closing price, to match Euronext offer), additionally making the case to Norway's markets regulator that in cases like this, 2/3 of the share control may be necessary to comply with any applicable regulatory requirement.
 In the end the regulator did not side with the two-thirds requirements, and general majority was deemed to be applicable.
-Euronext by that time had acquired or secured control of 50.5% shares, and Nasdaq had announced on May 25, 2019 that they were pulling out of the Oslo Børs battle, handing Euronext the victory.
+Euronext by that time had acquired or secured control of 50.5% shares, and Nasdaq had announced on May 25, 2019, that they were pulling out of the Oslo Børs battle, handing Euronext the victory.

+2020: Acquisition of Verafin

+On November 19, 2020, Nasdaq announced that they would acquire Verafin for US$2.75 billion in cash.
+This acquisition was meant to combine Nasdaq’s global reach and leadership in the regulatory technology space with Verafin’s innovative anti-money laundering and fraud platform.
+The acquisition was completed on February 11, 2021.

+2023: Acquisition of Adenza

+In June 2023, Nasdaq announced that it had agreed to acquire Adenza from Thoma Bravo in a $10.5 billion cash-and-stock deal, the biggest for the US exchange operator to date.
+As part of the deal, Thoma Bravo would get a 15 percent stake in Nasdaq.